mitarnik04/MicroUnit/README.md

 Create `microunit.config.php` in your current working directory or any parent directories.

-See [Full Documentation: Configuration](https://mitarnik04.github.io/MicroUnit/configuration) for a full list of configuration options
+See [Configuration](https://mitarnik04.github.io/MicroUnit/configuration) for a full list of configuration options

 > Note: All paths are going to be resolved relative to the location of your config file.